dprojects/getDimensions/Docs/README.md

 	![REdge005](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/REdge005.png)

-## Constraints
+## Constraints - totally custom report

+This macro expects from each furniture part to have three dimensions: `Width`,` Height` and `Length`. `Pad` furniture part has only` Length` dimension, this is the `Pad` option value, so macro can be sure for that.
+Other two dimensions are hidden at `Sketch` object.
+Unfortunately, if the `Sketch` has something different than rectangle or square, there is no way to determine which one `constraint` is the correct `Width` or ` Height` or maybe it is ofsset or something else.

+If everyone was disciplined enough and they would be naming the `constraints` correctly or FreeCAD would add extra option for that, this would be possible for automatic handlig such thing and calculate area as well.
+This is why this kind of report is not supported by the macro right now ;-)

+However, You can create pretty usefull report with all important `constraints` and the macro will calculate the quantity for You automatically, becuse macro supports all the transformations for custom report of `constraints`, as well.

 * To create custom report of `constraints` You have to add `Name` for the `constraint` You want to have listed at report.
 This is how the macro know which one `constraint` is important to You.
-All `constraints` with empty name will be skipped at report:
+All other `constraints` with empty names will be skipped at report:

 	![RConstraints001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/RConstraints001.png)